 The law works this way to prevent employers from gaming the system.
 In theory, an employer could call all compensation in excess of the legal minimum wage a "bonus" in order to minimize the overtime rate.
 Including bonuses in overtime calculations stops the employer from manipulating the system in this manner and makes sure workers are fairly paid for all of their overtime.

 A related issue is that some employees who receive commissions or bonuses are commonly misclassified as salaried and exempt in order to avoid paying them overtime at all.
 For example, inside salespeople (such as call center employees) who receive commission are nevertheless entitled to overtime - the law only exempts salespeople who go out to meet with customers from overtime.
 These workers are entitled to be paid overtime at a rate that includes their commission in addition to their base salary.

 We can help you recover all of the wages you deserve

 If you receive a bonus or commission payment, and work overtime, it is possible that you were paid at the wrong overtime rate (or no overtime at all, if you were also misclassified).
 Sometimes, this is an honest mistake on the employer's part; in other cases, it's a deliberate attempt to save money.
 Either way, your rights may have been violated.
 We can help.

-We have helped thousands of employees who were paid at the wrong overtime rate recover their underpaid overtime.
-Schedule an appoint with an experienced wage law attorney who cares.
+Our wage law attorneys have helped thousands of employees who were paid at the wrong overtime rate recover their underpaid overtime.
+Schedule an appointment with a legal professional who cares.
 Contact Nilges Draher LLC today.